CGCL-codes/VulTrigger/README.md

-# Towards Understanding and Identifying Cross-Function Vulnerabilities #
+# VulTrigger: A New Tool for Studying Inter-Procedural Vulnerabilities #

-We present the first study on characterizing cross-function vulnerabilities and propose VulTrigger for identifying vulnerability-triggering statements.
-For this purpose, we build the first Cross-Function Vulnerability Dataset (CFVD) for C/C++ open-source software.
+We present the first study on characterizing inter-procedural vulnerabilities and propose VulTrigger for identifying sink statements.
+For this purpose, we build the first  Inter-Prodedural Vulnerability Dataset (InterPVD) for C/C++ open-source software.
 We find:
 1. the vulnerability type often determines the type of vulnerability-triggering statements, meaning that vulnerability type can be leveraged to identify vulnerability-triggering statements;
 2. cross-function vulnerabilities are prevalent with 2.8 cross-function layers on average.